A statistical physics framework for optimal learning: Results

 To find the optimal dropout schedule, we treat the activation probability as the control variable, $u(\alpha)=p(\alpha)\in[0,1]$.
 Additionally, we optimize over the final rescaling $p_f\in [0,1]$ to minimize the final error.
-We solve this optimal‐control problem using a direct multiple‐shooting method implemented in CasADi (Section~\ref{sec:direct_methods}).
-Figure~\ref{fig:drop_comparison} shows the resulting optimal schedules for increasing label‐noise levels $\sigma_n$.
-Each schedule exhibits an initial period with no dropout ($p(\alpha)=1$) followed by a gradual decrease of $p(\alpha)$.
+We solve this OC problem using a direct multiple‐shooting method implemented in CasADi (see the Supplementary Material).
+Figure~\ref{fig:drop_comparison} shows the resulting optimal schedules for increasing label noise $\sigma_n$.
+Each schedule exhibits an initial period with no dropout ($p=1$) followed by a gradual decrease of $p(\alpha)$.
 These strategies resemble those heuristically proposed in \cite{morerio2017curriculum} but are obtained here via a principled procedure.

 The order parameters of the theory suggest a simple interpretation of the optimal schedules.
 In the initial phase of training, it is beneficial to fully exploit the rapid increase in the teacher-student cosine similarity by keeping both nodes active (see Figure~\ref{fig:drop_comparison}).
 Once the increase in cosine similarity plateaus, it becomes more advantageous to decrease the activation probability in order to mitigate negative correlations among the student’s nodes.
-As a result, the optimal schedule achieves lower generalization error than any constant‐dropout strategy.

-Noisier tasks, corresponding to higher values of $\sigma_n$, induce stronger detrimental correlations between the student nodes and therefore require a lower activation probability, as shown in \cite{mori2025analytic} for the case of constant dropout.
-This observation remains valid for the optimal dropout schedules in Figure~\ref{fig:drop_comparison}d: as $\sigma_n$ grows, the initial no‐dropout phase becomes shorter and the activation probability decreases more sharply.
-Conversely, at low label noise ($\sigma_n=0.1$), the activation probability remains close to one and becomes non-monotonic in training time.
+Noisier tasks induce stronger detrimental correlations and therefore require a lower activation probability.
+Indeed, Figure~\ref{fig:drop_comparison}d shows that, as $\sigma_n$ grows, the initial no‐dropout phase becomes shorter and the activation probability decreases more sharply.
+Conversely, at low label noise, the activation probability remains close to one.